 Due to our proximity to the Bryan Independent School District, it is one of our premier school partners.
 The Good Neighbor Project is a splinter initiative of the Good Neighbor Partnerships.
 The Project is a recognition of our special school-university relationship with Bryan ISD as evidenced by the number of annual student placements and engagement activities.

-Starting in the spring of 2020, educators in local school districts and in CEHD are invited to nominate outstanding colleagues to receive one of the Good Neighbors (GN) Awards.
+Starting in the spring of 2021, educators in local school districts and in CEHD are invited to nominate outstanding colleagues to receive one of the Good Neighbors (GN) Awards.
 As part of the Good Neighbor Partnerships initiative, CEHD leadership seeks to recognize educators in the Brazos Valley for their superlative work as P-12 classroom teachers, mentors, coaches and educational leaders.
-In 2020, teachers and leaders will be honored and, starting in 2021, athletic coaches will also be celebrated.

-- Winners will be announced on the second Friday in January 2020 and honored at CEHD’s 50th Anniversary Gala on April 25, 2020.
+- Winners will be announced on the second Friday in April 2021 and honored at the Dean’s Annual Roundtable Gala.

 For all questions related to the nomination process for the GN Awards, contact Dr. Valarie Hill-Jackson, Assistant Dean of Educator Preparation and School Partnerships.